chadgoding-ping/Solution-WorkForce/README.md

 For this Profile, you can place the `base64` encoded text from a `pingid.properties` file that will be placed into the PingID Adapter settings

+## Post-Deployment Steps
+It's not possible to fully automate the implementation of this Solution.
+There are additional steps needed to be performed manually after things are running:

 ### PingOne for Enterprise
 In order to connect this PF instance to PingOne for Enterprise, you will need a P14E tenant.
 This process is somewhat automated through a Wizard, but cannot be automated in this Solution Profile.